-The work I have been doing has been going extremely well and I have been really enjoying the assignments my supervisors have been giving me.
 One of the coolest things that I’ve been able to do was making a trip to an apartment of a group of clients.
-When I walked into the main lobby, I was shocked: it honestly looked like a run-down version of a lobby in a luxury hotel.
-The size was large enough to hear an echo of yourself if you spoke; yet the entire place had a quirky, solemn ambiance that replaced my initial feeling of ‘wow’ with a more down to earth reality.
+When we walked into the main entrance, I was shocked: it looked like a run-down version of a luxury hotel lobby.
+The size was large enough to hear an echo if you spoke; yet the entire place had a quirky, solemn ambiance that replaced my initial feeling of ‘wow’ with a more down to earth reality.
 We spoke briefly (all in Spanish) with the family in the lobby, but then to my surprise, they took us upstairs to talk more in their apartment.
-Essentially the tenant-landlord relationship had been on its way downhill; the guilt was on the landlord’s shoulders.
-In my opinion the landlord had made some shady claims about repairs, payments, and charges without much concrete evidence to back anything up.
+Essentially, the tenant-landlord relationship had been on its way downhill due to the landlord’s deteriorating actions.
+In my opinion, the landlord had made some shady claims about repairs, payments, and charges without much concrete evidence to back anything up.
 The tenants didn’t want to be cut short by a miscommunication.

 Kevin Gallagher '13